YuriODev/python-st-ignatius-03-iterations-and-loops/exercises/README.md

 ## Exercise 31: Lowest Temperature - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)

-**Problem:** Write a program to determine the lowest temperature over a period of time and whether the temperature has dropped below -15 degrees.
+**Problem:** Write a program to determine the lowest temperature over a period of time and whether the temperature has dropped below -18 degrees.

 ### Input:

 - An integer representing the number of days.
+- `n` integers representing the temperatures for each day.

 ### Output: